 Beyond HD: Exploring 4K and 8K Resolutions

 This month we're exploring the wide world of 4K and 8K resolutions in regards to television.
 The 4K TVs that have hit the market in the last year are still relatively expensive, but they are slowly gaining popularity with the masses.
 While these new 4K TVs are still fresh on the market, Sharp just introduced a brand new TV with an even higher 8K resolution.
 The TV stands at 120" and has an asking price of $133,000.
-This raises questions among consumers, which resolution to pick?
+This raises questions among consumers about which resolution to pick.
 Are these brand new technologies even worth their hefty price tags?

 With everyone wanting the latest and greatest next big thing in the world of technology, consumers might find these new TVs desirable for a few reasons.
 Their sharp picture to start with, as well as resolutions so high that their images appear almost lifelike.
 Resolution is defined as the degree of detail that is visible on a screen, and the number of pixels displayed on the TV.
 There are some interesting questions that arise in regards to these super high resolutions and how the human eye actually processes them.
 There has been controversy over the question of whether the naked eye can even view any resolution higher than 4K.
 This is important information for consumers to know: they may be shelling out big money for a resolution that their eyes won't even be able to see.

+But what does 4K mean?
 When 4K was originally introduced back in 2012 it was referred to as Ultra High Definition or "UHD" for short.
 This was the upgrade from 1080p, which had been the standard for the past few years.
 1080p was referred to as "Full HD" with specs of 1920x1080.
 The new 4K resolution features a horizontal count of nearly 4,000 pixels, which is four times the amount of regular high definition TVs.

 Curved TVs were hitting the market back when 4K was originally introduced, and with them came a whole new way of looking at TV.
 These new TVs were very expensive and had a whole new set of rules regarding how big your screen had to be and how far away you had to sit from it.
 The new 4K resolution requires a bigger screen to fit the new pixel amount.
 Newer 4K TVs are now coming out in smaller screen sizes under 60", but there are a lot of reviewers that are skeptical about how clear a 4K picture is on a smaller screen, and argue that 4K can only be appreciated on TVs 65" and up.
 Then there is the question of whether the naked eye can even discern a difference between 4K and 8K resolution.
 Although there is no concrete evidence at this time, the consensus seems to be that our eyes may be able to see a difference as long as there is a short distance between you and your TV.
 This means having to sit closer to an 8K TV than you would a 4K and an even shorter distance than a TV with 1080p resolution.
 Depending on how far away you sit from your television normally, consider that at ten feet away it's hard for the human eye to detect a difference between 1080P and its lower resolution predecessor 720p.
 That means that at the distance of ten feet away, the television's pixels are too small for the naked eye to recognize the difference in resolution.
 This is also assuming you have 20/20 vision.
 If you do, that means that your eyes can recognize sixty pixels per degree from around twenty feet away.
 So that means for a TV that is over 80" you would have to be around five feet away for your eyes to focus in and recognize 4K.
 According to studies, most Americans currently sit about nine feet away from their TVs.
 Sounds like most folks would have to reorganize their living rooms a bit.